 Fifty-four sugar mills still rest in the shadows of stately eighteenth-century and nineteenth-century homes.
-Whim Plantation is one example of these “great-houses.”
 With acres of rolling green hills, St Croix’s plantation estates also bore crops of okra, cabbage, corn, and other vegetables.
 As the sugar industry declined after the 1960s, tourism became the most important industry on the island.

 Christiansted and Frederiksted

 Christiansted and Frederiksted are the two main towns of St Croix.
-Visitors to St Croix can enjoy many activities such as fine dining, shopping, golf, scuba diving, and horseback riding.
+The island offers many activities including fine dining, shopping, golf, scuba diving, and horseback riding.

 St Croix Weather

 St Croix’s subtropical climate and weather provide mostly warm, sunny days with a slight chance of rain.
-Some days are rainier, and some days are hotter than others.
 The temperature typically varies from 73°F to 88°F and is rarely below 69°F or above 91°F. It can feel much hotter when the humidity is high.

 - Have lunch at Turtle’s Deli or dinner at Rumrunners.